PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM-MacOS.md

 - Is it already paired with a different Switch?
 - There are reports of CFW ldm-mitm interfering with the ESP32.
 (This is a bug which we have yet to investigate.)

-### The Switch cannot transfer save files while paired with an ESP32.

-This doesn't always happen and we aren't sure exactly why, though we suspect it has to do with the ESP32 trying to reconnect to the Switch.
-You can fix this by changing the controller type to "None" to idle the ESP32.

 ### Wireless Interference with Multiple ESP32s.

 If you have multiple ESP32s, spread them out to reduce wireless interference.